hohkfuyuhi/hohkfuyuhi.github.io/README.md

 # portfolio patch notes
 _____
+**VER 0.7.1 | 09/12/19**
+- *bugfixes*
+  1. fixed a bug where the correct font sizes were not being served on their respective viewports
+- *changes*
+  1. added email to the list of contact links
+  2. removed certain social media links
+- *quality of life*
+  1. cleaned up translations
+  2. standardised font sizes over all viewports
+_____
 **VER 0.7.0 | 09/12/19**
 **!!
 CHANGE IN FRAMEWORK !!**
 **!!
 NEW WEBSITE IS NOW ONLINE !!**